 Suspect who set fire to Florida mosque seen in surveillance video, police say

+Deputies in Hillsborough County, Florida, are searching for a male suspect seen in a newly released surveillance video setting fire to a local mosque.
 The incident occurred on February 27, 2017 at approximately 2:00 a.m. local time at the Islamic Society of New Tampa in Thonotosassa.
-Hillsborough County Fire Rescue received a call just a few minutes later, around 2:09 a.m., about the fire.

 Add your comments below